daniamcode/poemunity/README.md

 The frontend is made with React, and the backend is made with Node.js

-There are three folders: flux, Poemunity-React-Query and poemunity-redux.
+There are three folders: flux, Poemunity-React-Query and poemunity-redux (this last one is the only one valid right now).

 ## Flux
 In the flux folder we have the original project, made during the bootcamp and deployed afterwards.